Sharonyel/myportfolio/README.md

  ---

- Project source can be downloaded from ( add link from github )
+ Project source can be downloaded from (https://sharonyel.github.io/myportfolio/)
  ---

  1. Open the index.html file in your browser to get the About Me page.